franciscop/atama/README.md

 $ npm install statux
 ```

-Then importe it into your code to use it:
+Then import it into your code to use it:

 ```js
 // New syntax